 - Mometrix Test Preparation LSAT Prep Books 2019-2020, Secrets Study Guide

 Let’s start the list with what’s agreed upon by students, teachers, and tutors as one of the most excellent LSAT prep books in the market today.
-It’s the ideal study guide for people who want to better themselves and their overall score in the admission test.
+The LSAT Trainer by Mike Kim is the perfect study guide for people who want to better themselves and their overall score in the admission test.
 Students can complete this study plan in eight weeks.

 This book is full of practice drills and official LSAT questions with thoroughly explained solutions.
 Above all, it teaches you how to approach each section of the test by making you understand the theory behind it.
 This study guide offers straight-to-the-point test-taking strategies and guide questions to help you break down and analyze each practice drill.

 If you are currently learning from Kahn Academy, which is recommended by LSAC, you may not need this prep book.
 Otherwise, this is a must-have for you.
 You’ll find this book most useful if you already have a good grasp of the LSAT sections and how to approach them.
-You just need to practice answering exams with time constraints.
+It would help if you practiced answering exams with time constraints.
 This prep LSAT prep book helps you familiarize yourself with the time pressure during the actual test to reduce test anxiety.

 Since this prep book contains actual test questions, you’ll lessen the chances of being surprised by the topics that’ll come out during your exam.
-It’s better if you start answering questions from previous editions, which contain older exam questions, and make your way to the more recent ones.
+Please start answering questions from previous editions, which contain older exam questions, and make your way to the more recent ones.
 All in all, this prep book is an excellent tool for mock tests.